Introduction to mlld

 mlld is okay with disappointing Very Serious Programmers Who Will Certainly Not Take mlld Seriously At All.
 We're not here to impress anyone; we want to make doing interesting things with LLMs easy and hopefully fun.
 And here's the thing: inside every Very Serious Programmer is someone who remembers what it was like to fire up a blinking REPL, type in some words and have a COMPUTER TALK BACK.
 Now we're in an era where computers can literally talk back to us.
 And they say weird and sometimes unexpected things!
 So it might be useful to have a weird and unexpected language to work with them.

-A lot of the reasons mlld works like it does is based in the belief that some of the most interesting things people will make with LLMs will be made by people who would've never written a line of code.
+3. Some of the most interesting things people will make with LLMs will be made by people who would've never written a line of code.
 Could those people just vibe code things instead?
 Maybe.
-But the art of programming is not producing software, it's creating abstractions.
-Poets are doing programming at the completely opposite end of the deterministic/nondeterministic spectrum.
+But the core art of programming is not producing code, it's understanding and creating abstractions.
+Poets are doing programming at the completely opposite end of the deterministic/nondeterministic spectrum--exactly where the future lies.

 mlld is made to be written and read by poets and programmers alike.